Build Your Own Project Management Course

 The Must-Subscribe Blogs around Project Management

-A Girl’s Guide to Project Management
+A Rebel’s Guide to Project Management

 Elizabeth Harrin writes one of the longest running blogs on project management.
 Her free document templates are particularly useful.